richgumy/black_sensor/pcb-firmware/pcb_mux/load_experiment_guide.md

 # Notes

+## Force applicator looking like it will crash?
+It has crash detection however this only kicks in after a reasonable amount of force has been applied. **Just power off the 3D printer frame immediately if needed.**

 ## Setting up a new computer?

 If setting up a new control computer several things need to be done.